Nonlocal Fractional Quantum Field Theory and Converging Perturbation Series: Derivation of PT

-So, recalling our bound for $j_{0}$, we obtain finally:
+Recalling the upper bound for $j_{0}$, we obtain finally:

-so the obtained series converges, and even more, converges uniformly in $j$ on every bounded set in $\mathcal{L}^{2}(X)$.
+so the obtained series for the GF $\mathcal{Z}_{I,\varepsilon}$ converges for $j=0$.
+As for $j\neq 0$, the convergence of series requires additional research and calculation of a more accurate majorant, since the obtained one increases infinitely, when $\varepsilon\rightarrow+0$, therefore, it can be argued that the series converges only for $\varepsilon\neq 0$.
+Though, as it was mentioned above, we mainly restrict ourselves to the case $j=0$.

-\section{Exponentiation of Series Using Meyer Cluster Expansion}
+\subsection{Exponentiation of Series Using Meyer Cluster Expansion}

-We have just obtained some converging series for generating functional $Z_{n}$.
-In terms of asymptotic series there is often proved ``the exponentiation of connected diagrams'', which means roughly that the generating functional $Z$ is an exponent of other regular (in source) functional.
+We have just obtained the converging PT series for the GF $\mathcal{Z}_{I,\varepsilon}$.
+In terms of asymptotic series, there is often proved ``the exponentiation of connected diagrams'', which means roughly that the GF $\mathcal{Z}_{I,\varepsilon}$ is an exponent of other regular (in the source $j$) functional.
 We are going to establish the same result in our case.
-It will be useful since after such exponentiation we will have only the first power of a volume rather than all natural powers.
-This fact will simplify significantly extracting the physically measurable quantities, which will be done in the following chapters of the paper.
+It will be useful since after such exponentiation (for the coupling constant $g(x)=g\chi_{Q}\left(x\right)$) we will obtain only the first power of a volume $V=\text{Vol}\,{Q}$ rather than all natural powers (in general, the first power of $g(\mathbb{R}^{d})$).
+This fact will simplify significantly the extraction of physically measurable quantities, which will be done in the following sections of the paper.

-\subsection{Formulation and Applicability}
+\subsubsection{Formulation and Applicability}

-We start with the following theorem: Let $(X,\Sigma,\mu)$ be a measurable space, more precisely, space with measure, where $\mu$ is, in general, a complex-valued measure.
-We denote as $|\mu|$ the total variation of $\mu$.
-The total variation $|\mu|$ is essentially the absolute value of $\mu$.
-In the case, where $d\mu(y)=g(y)d\nu(y)$ and $\nu$ is a non-negative measure, $d|\mu|(y)=|g(y)|d\nu(y)$.
-Given a complex measurable symmetric function $\zeta$ on $X\times X$, we introduce the partition function by:
+We start with the following definition.
+Let $(X,\varSigma,\mu)$ be a measure space, that is a triple: $X$ is a set, for example, $\mathbb{R}^{N}$ with some natural number $N$, $\varSigma$ is a $\sigma$-algebra on $X$ and $\mu$ is a complex-valued measure (which shouldn't be confused with the UV-cutoff parameter $\mu$) on a measurable space $(X,\varSigma)$.
+Complex-valued measures are also called charges.
+We denote as $|\mu|$ the variation of $\mu$ (which shouldn't be confused with the total variation --- the value of $|\mu|$ on $X$).
+In the case, where $\mu(dy)=g(y)\nu(dy)$ and $\nu$ is a non-negative measure, $|\mu|(dy)=|g(y)|\nu(dy)$.
+Given a complex-valued measurable symmetric function $\zeta$ on $X\times X$, we introduce an abstract GCPF as follows:

-The term $n=0$ of the sum is understood to be $1$.
-In case of classical gas $n$ represents the number of particles.
+The term $n=0$ in the sum is defined by $1$.
+In the case of classical gas with interaction, $n$ is the number of particles.